 We've picked out some top tips to make the most of the Apple Watch with Apple Health:

 How to view Apple Watch data in Apple Health

 You can check out all the data directly from your Watch by tapping your profile button in the top right of the app, tapping Devices, and selecting your Apple Watch.

 You'll get a breakdown of all the information your smartwatch is feeding to Health.

 How to check which apps/devices have access to Apple Health data

 You can check which wearables and health apps have access to your Apple Health data – and kill access to any that do.
 You can also wipe any data before deleting apps in the normal way.

 - Go to the Health app and tap the profile icon in the top right-hand corner

 - Select Devices and locate your Apple Watch

-- Tap Privacy Settings and you'll see options to toggle on/off fitness tracking from your Watch
+- Tap Privacy Settings and you'll see options to toggle on/off data access.